NaifMersal/swift911/README.md

 Many of the technical challenges related to real-time audio processing, low-latency communication, and modular pipeline orchestration can be effectively addressed by adopting specialized frameworks like [Pipecat](https://github.com/pipecat-ai/pipecat) and [LiveKit](https://livekit.io/).

-## Contributing

-Contributions are welcome!
-Please submit pull requests with your changes.

-## License

-This project is licensed under the MIT License.